-The Bulloo Shire Council Biosecurity Plan will detail the course of action Bulloo Shire Council intends to take over the next four years (2018 - 2022) with regard to the control of declared plants and animals.
+The Bulloo Shire Council Biosecurity Plan will detail the course of action Bulloo Shire Council intends to take in the future with regard to the control of declared plants and animals.
 The purpose of this plan is to bring all members of the community together to manage invasive plants and animals.
 It does this by highlighting the responsibilities of the community and the desired outcomes required under the Biosecurity Act 2014.

-The goals of this four year plan are to:
+The goals of this plan are to: